astral-sh/uv/docs/reference/cli.md

 ### uv tool update-shell

-Ensure that the tool executable directory is on `PATH`
+Ensure that the tool executable directory is on the `PATH`.

+If the tool executable directory is not present on the `PATH`, uv will attempt to add it to the relevant shell configuration files.

+If the shell configuration files already include a blurb to add the executable directory to the path, but the directory is not present on the `PATH`, uv will exit with an error.

+The tool executable directory is determined according to the XDG standard and can be retrieved with `uv tool dir --bin`.

 <h3 class="cli-reference">Usage</h3>